Emilie Buchwald

 Emilie Buchwald is an American literary editor and author.
-She is the co-founder of the Minneapolis, Minnesota-based, non-profit publisher, Milkweed Editions.
+She is the co-founder of the Minneapolis, Minnesota-based nonprofit publisher Milkweed Editions.
 In 2007, she won the National Book Critics Circle Lifetime Achievement Award in Publishing.

 Early life and education

 Buchwald was born on September 6, 1935, in Vienna, Austria, to parents Norbert Norton and Marya (Knebel) Bix.
 After the Kristallnacht, her family emigrated to the United States in 1939.
 She grew up in New York City and began writing poetry as a child.
 According to Buchwald, her father was a marvelous story-teller and influenced her interest in writing.
 She attended Hunter College High School in New York City and Barnard College.
 She graduated from Barnard College with a Bachelor of Arts in 1957.

 In 1954, she married medical student Henry Buchwald, who later became a surgeon.
 From 1955 to 1957, she worked in editorial positions during the summers off from college, including at TV Guide and Mademoiselle magazine.

 In 1960, she obtained a Master of Arts from Columbia University.
 After, she moved with her husband to Minneapolis for his work.
 From 1960 to 1968, she was an English instructor at the University of Minnesota, Minneapolis.
 In 1971, she graduated with a Ph.D. from the University of Minnesota.